mozilla/ActiveData/docs/ActiveData Summary 181116.md

 Here are some things that could be improved

 * **Always start with the most powerful hardware** - The slow ingestion problem was a time sink that could have been avoided if the most powerful hardware was deployed first; then scaled back to match demand.
-Now that I have arrived at this strategy, I see it stated elsewhere in Elasticsearch documents: Start big to avoid confounding scaling problems with configuration problems; then scale back until you measure a performance impact.<br>There is a cost to deploying expensive hardware, and there is a cost to measurement, especially if you are measuring a large cluster.
+Now that I have arrived at this strategy, I see it stated elsewhere in Elasticsearch documents: Start big to avoid confounding scaling problems with configuration problems; then scale back until you measure a performance impact.<br>But, there is a cost to deploying expensive hardware, and there is a cost to measurement, especially if you are measuring a large cluster.
 * **Replay production queries on new cluster** - It simply did not occur to me to replay the produciton queries on the new cluster until it was too late.
 I think a dumb mistake like this can be avoided by having a second person being intimately familiar with the project, and verifying the upgrade checklist.<br>This has two costs: There would be no firefight at the end, but that development time would have spread over more weeks, delaying the upgrade even more.
 Plus, having a second person to ask the right questions and catch this type of error is also a cost, either in training or expertise.

 Here things that felt bad, and I have no solution for: